Cognitive disorders in patients with arterial hypertension

 Place of publication:

-arterial hypertension (AG) is a leading risk factor for the development of cardiovascular diseases, including with the development of cerebrovascular complications.
-The lesion of the brain as an agricultural organ is manifested by a stroke and/or vascular cognitive impairment (SKN) of varying degrees of severity.
-In order to identify and assess the severity of SKN, patients with AH need to conduct a neuropsychological examination, and to verify the vascular nature of disorders - neuroimaging.
-For the prevention and treatment of KN, along with antihypertensive therapy, the use of neuroprotectors plays an important role, among which ethylmethydlhydroxypirinate is a serious evidence base (reference drug - Mexol).
-Keywords: arterial hypertension, cognitive disorders, cerebrovascular disease, neuroprotection, ethyl -methylhydroxypyridine succinate, Mexidol.
+Arterial hypertension (HTN) is a leading risk factor for cardiovascular disease, including cerebrovascular complications.
+Damage to the brain as a target organ by hypertension manifests as stroke and/or vascular cognitive impairment (VCI) of varying severity.
+To identify and assess the severity of VCI, patients with hypertension require a neuropsychological examination, and neuroimaging is required to verify the vascular nature of the disorders.
+Neuroprotectors, including ethylmethylhydroxypyridine succinate (reference drug – Mexidol), play an important role in the prevention and treatment of VCI, along with antihypertensive therapy.
+Key words: arterial hypertension, cognitive impairment, cerebrovascular disease, neuroprotection, ethylmethylhydroxypyridine succinate, Mexidol.

 Actual